Stereo-Boy/chopin_toolbox/README.md

 * a little bit of fanning: in other words, there is more variability of the residuals for larger fitted values.
 That could possibly be resolved by changing the distribution, the link function or transforming the dependent variable in log.
 * normality of residuals (p = 0.64)
 * explain a good share of the variance (R^2 and adjusted R^2 - personal criterion)
+* there is enough datapoints available for estimating each requested coefficient (calculated with dataPerCoefficient.m): you need 10-20 datapoints for estimating each coefficient [7], after correcting for correlated data using ICC (here N/A as a GLM), showing the amount of correlation across repeated measures if any.

-Now if you are happy with this model fit, you can decide to look at the stastitics and interpret the results.
+Now if you are happy with this model fit, you can decide to look at the statistics and interpret the results.
 This model shows a significant effect of meditation and music factors on the dependent variable.

 ### Model interpretation
 To interpret statistical analyses, you will need to: